Language Models as Continuous Self-Evolving Data Engineers: Related Work

-\textbf{Self-Evolving LLMs} Self-instruct \citep{wang-etal-2023-self-instruct} harnesses the LLM itself to construct instruction data, iteratively enhancing the model's instruction-following capability through Supervised Fine-Tuning (SFT).
-Instruction backtranslation \citep{li_self-alignment_2024} augments unlabeled data using an instruction prediction model, generating new instruction tuning data to refine the model.
-However, this method is heavily reliant on a large amount of unlabeled data.
-Self-rewarding \citep{yuan_self-rewarding_2024} employs the LLM itself as a reward model and iteratively trains the model with Direct Preference Optimization (DPO), improving both the policy and reward models simultaneously.
-SPIN \citep{chenSelfPlayFineTuningConverts2024} enhances alignment with human preferences through self-play by the LLM, but it is constrained by the distribution of specified data, which sets an inherent performance ceiling.
-Similarly, SPPO \citep{wuSelfPlayPreferenceOptimization2024} proposes an iterative self-play loss that approximates the Nash equilibrium through iterative policy updates.
-However, this method relies on an external, fixed reward model.
-Our approach autonomously constructs a targeted dataset using a small amount of seed data and its distributional characteristics.
-By leveraging the LLM itself as a dynamic reward model, our method can address the data deficiencies inherent in seed data, enabling more efficient data generation and model optimization.
-This process allows the model to self-evolve without the need for large-scale given data or external reward models.
+Self-instruct \citep{wang-etal-2023-self-instruct} harnesses the LLM itself to construct instruction data, iteratively enhancing the model's instruction-following capability through SFT.
+Instruction backtranslation \citep{li2024selfalignment} augments unlabeled data with an instruction prediction model but requires substantial input.
+Self-rewarding \citep{yuan2024selfrewarding} employs the LLM itself as a reward model, iteratively training with DPO \citep{rafailov2024direct}, improving both the policy and reward models.
+SPIN \citep{chen2024selfplay} aligns models with human preferences through self-play but is limited by data distribution.
+Our approach autonomously constructs a targeted dataset from seed data.
+By leveraging the LLM itself as a dynamic reward model, it addresses seed data deficiencies, enabling efficient data generation and model optimization.
+This process supports self-evolution without large-scale given data, expert-annotation, or external reward models.